 Share this post

 Each month, the OMA Pediatric Committee reviews a pediatric-focused obesity research update to help keep you up to date about the latest findings.
 This month’s update addresses once-weekly semaglutide in adolescents with obesity.

 Once-Weekly Semaglutide in Adolescents with Obesity

 The results in the STEP TEENS trial were very similar to the (adult) STEP results.
 In participants who received semaglutide, their mean change in BMI at completion was -16.1% compared with 0.6% in the placebo group.
 Almost three-quarters of the treatment group (73%) experienced at least 5% of body weight loss while; in contrast, only 18% placebo group experienced a similar amount.
-The side effect profile of GI symptoms were similar to adult studies with 62% of participants taking semaglutide and 42% in the placebo group experiencing nausea, vomiting and diarrhea.
+The side effect profile of GI symptoms was similar to adult studies, with 62% of participants taking semaglutide and 42% in the placebo group experiencing nausea, vomiting, and diarrhea.

 In conclusion, the STEP TEENS trial demonstrated the efficacy of once-weekly semaglutide 2.4 mg plus lifestyle intervention in reducing BMI when compared to lifestyle intervention only.
 It also showed that most participants experienced at least 5% body weight loss, which can significantly reduce the progression of obesity-related comorbidities.